Cruelty has a human heart,

 The human heart its hungry gorge.

-We are busy working to bring William Blake's "A Divine Image" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Blake's "A Divine Image" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Divine Image" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.